 Iran Says Its Stockpiles Of Enriched Uranium Level Now Exceed Limit In Nuclear Deal

+Iran has exceeded the limit under the 2015 nuclear deal for its stockpile of enriched uranium, the first breach of the international agreement following the Trump administration's decision to pull out a year ago.

-Iran's nuclear program has now exceeded limits that were set in the 2015 international deal, with Iranian Foreign Minister Mohammad Javad Zarif saying Monday that the country has more than 300 kilograms (661 pounds) of low-enriched uranium.
+Iranian Foreign Minister Mohammad Javad Zarif said Monday that the country now has more than 300 kilograms (661 pounds) of low-enriched uranium, surpassing the deal's 300-kg threshold.

-The limit is part of the Joint Comprehensive Plan of Action (JCPOA), the Obama-era agreement from which President Trump withdrew the U.S. According to Iran's Islamic Republic News Agency, Zarif said that because of Trump's move, and the U.S. sanctions that target anyone doing business with Iran, his country isn't seeing economic benefits — and that under the terms of the JCPOA, Iran is allowed to exceed restrictions on enriched uranium.
+The limit is part of the Joint Comprehensive Plan of Action (JCPOA), the Obama-era agreement from which President Trump withdrew the U.S. in May 2018.
+According to Iran's Islamic Republic News Agency, Zarif said his country isn't seeing economic benefits promised for adhering to the deal — and so under the terms of the JCPOA, Iran is allowed to exceed restrictions on enriched uranium.

-The low-enriched uranium is a key part of the JCPOA deal.
+The low-enriched uranium is a key part of the JCPOA.
 On its own, the material isn't regarded as dangerous.

 "This is good for mainly producing electricity at this level," NPR's Peter Kenyon reports.
 But, he adds, "the worry was that if this stockpile kept growing and growing, it would be easier for Iran to someday decide perhaps to enrich it even further, to the point where it might be used in a nuclear warhead."